We are closed from 18 Feb (Tue) - 20 Feb (Thu) for our annual team building. We will reopen on 21 Feb (Fri).

 Overactive mentalis muscles in the chin are the primary cause of a dimpled chin.
 The natural ageing process and the sun’s UV rays are also contributing factors.

-Treatment of a dimpled chin typically involves a small number of units of Botox treatment in Singapore which limit the activity of the mentalis muscle.
-Fillers are used in conjunction with more advanced stages of ageing.
+Treatment of a dimpled chin typically involves a small number of units of Botox which limit the activity of the mentalis muscle.
+Fillers can be used in conjunction for more advanced stages of ageing.

 [3 Sep 2019] A blog post by Dr. Charlene Goh